-SFAS has received three (3) of these grants and has partnered with Silver Lakes Middle School in North Lauderdale, McNicol Middle School in Hollywood, and Millenium Middle School in Tamarac.
+SFAS has received six (6) of these grants and has partnered with Silver Lakes Middle School in North Lauderdale, McNicol Middle School in Hollywood, Millenium Middle School in Tamarac, Challenger Elementary in Tamarac, Griffin Elementary in Cooper City, and Driftwood Middle School in Hollywood.
 These schools have tropical fruit tree gardens.
-Trees were purchased from the Rare Fruit and Vegetable Council of Broward.
 Other partners included Whole Foods Market, NatureScape Broward and Broward County Public Schools.

 On Friday, April 29, 2016, SFAS Board Member James Hale-Florez and Chief Operating Officer, Doug Young, attended the Millenium Middle School's planting of 19 fruit trees.
 Follow the link to learn more and watch a video.

 SFAS thanks the National Save The Sea Turtle Foundation for their financial support and continued partnership with the SFAS Sea Turtle Hatchling Rescue Volunteer Program.

 SFAS appreciates the ongoing support from FPL for Port Everglades Conservation Easement, Coastal Dune Restoration projects, and for our Sea Turtle Hatchling Rescue Volunteer Program.